DevDonAguinaldo/fuelquote/README.md

-# cosc4353_project
+# Fuel Quote
-Final project for software design class.
+A website to calculate a price on the amount of fuel ordered and provide a quote for customers.

 Utilizes technologies such as HTML/CSS/JS, Node.js - Express, and MongoDB.

 To start up project locally you need to run mongodb and have nodejs installed.
 Once MongoDB is installed locally, you then start the mongo server with './mongod' in the command line in the directory it was installed.
 Then cd into